web3pirates/mintro/README.md

 ## 🌟 Why Nudge?

-Nudge represents the future of crypto investing - where sophisticated market intelligence meets simple, automated execution.
+Nudge represents the future of crypto investing, where sophisticated market intelligence meets simple, automated execution.
 By leveraging the combined power of Worldcoin's identity infrastructure, Circle's cross-chain capabilities, and Privy's authentication system, we've created a platform that makes institutional-grade crypto investing accessible to everyone.

 Whether you're a crypto newcomer looking to start your investment journey or an experienced trader seeking automated portfolio management, Nudge provides the tools, intelligence, and security you need to succeed in the digital asset markets.